What Is Kidney Pain?

 Your kidneys also make hormones that help you manage your blood pressure, keep your bones strong, and make red blood cells.

-So it's important to watch for any signs of kidney disease or damage, like pain.
+So, it's important to watch for any signs of kidney disease or damage, such as pain.

 Kidney pain symptoms include: